XMCQCX/DeviceIDPnP/README.md

         MyDevices.Add({DeviceName:"DeviceName", DeviceID:"DeviceID"})

-  - For multiple devices: Use |&| as a separator.
+  - For group of devices: Use |&| as a separator.

         MyDevices.Add({DeviceName:"DeviceName", DeviceID:"DeviceID |&| DeviceID", DevicesMatchMode:2})